 GDPR is very much the buzz term when it comes to data, especially as the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018, is now an important part of day-to-day actions and responsibility for all public sector organisations.

 Multi-Agency Sharing in Action

-Learning the information on data sharing is one thing, but it is having the organisational processes in place which makes information sharing a success.
-Information sharing isn’t just down on one person to manage, it is essential that all staff are effectively trained to share data, to ensure the smoother delivery of services and full compliance with more stringent data protection laws.
+- Embedding an information-sharing culture - Having the organisational processes in place makes information-sharing a success.
+Information sharing isn’t just down to one person to manage, it is essential that all staff are effectively trained to share data and ensure the smoother delivery of services and full compliance with data protection laws.

 Sharing knowledge is another big part of successful organisations.
 Watch this quick TED Talk all about the impact sharing knowledge holds...

 What Does the Future Look Like for Effective Information and Data Sharing?

 To move things forward when it comes to information sharing, the UK Government has started turning towards a new anonymised system called Integrated Data Services (IDS).
 The IDS will allow information to be shared across Government in a secure multi-cloud environment, making data readily available when it's needed.

 Not only will the IDS allow organisations to expand their data-sharing capacity, but it will also form a collaboration tool across Governments to deliver the best solutions and services while retaining the security and the public's right to privacy.